We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - not put the health and safety of other people at risk.

-- provide and maintain safe machinery and structures
+- supply safe machinery and structures that you maintain

-- ensure safe use, handling and storage of machinery, structures and substances
+- ensure the safe use, handling and storage of machinery, structures and substances

-- provide any information, training, instruction or supervision needed for safety
+- give any information, training, instruction or supervision needed for safety

 - monitor the health of workers and conditions at the workplace.